ibizaman/selfhostblocks/demo/nextcloud/README.md

 ### Files {#demo-nextcloud-files}

-- [`flake.nix`](./flake.nix): nix entry point, defines one target host for [colmena](https://colmena.cli.rs) to deploy to as well as the selfhostblock's config for setting up the Nextcloud service.
+- [`flake.nix`](./flake.nix): nix entry point, defines the target hosts for [colmena](https://colmena.cli.rs) to deploy to as well as the selfhostblock's config for setting up Nextcloud and the auxiliary services.
 - [`configuration.nix`](./configuration.nix): defines all configuration required for colmena to deploy to the VM.
 The file has comments if you're interested.
 - [`hardware-configuration.nix`](./hardware-configuration.nix): defines VM specific layout.